CMill23/Azure_ARM_Templates/README.md

 The Knowledge Centre site is structured as following:

-1. **Build it yourself:** Nowadays, the enterprise standard for cloud implementations is surrounded by Infrastructure-as-a-Code (IaaC) and its a handy way of implementing cloud environments in a clean, versioned and reusable manner.
-In this section you`ll find pre-existing modular IaaC repositories (e.g. ARM, Biceps or Terraform) to implement your own demo environment.
-If you are new to IaaC world, we got you, first introductional material you will find as well.
+1. **Build it yourself:** Nowadays, the enterprise standard for cloud implementations is surrounded by Infrastructure-as-a-Code (IaC) and its a handy way of implementing cloud environments in a clean, versioned and reusable manner.
+In this section you`ll find pre-existing modular IaC repositories (e.g. ARM, Biceps or Terraform) to implement your own demo environment.
+If you are new to IaC world, we got you, first introductional material you will find as well.
 2. **General Demos & Workshop Content:** Pre-existing official Demo-Repository sources like Fasttrack/Openhack or community based content like "What the Hack".
 3. **Data & AI Topics:** Specific Data & AI Demo Use Cases, Content & Tools.
 4. **Apps & Infra Topics:** Specific Apps & Infra Demo Use Cases, Content & Tools.